 3) To declare an administrative act or measure unlawful.
 An administrative court shall verify both the procedural and the substantive lawfulness of administrative activities.

-Section 292 of the Code of Administrative Court Procedure regulates the separate right of recourse to administrative courts in environmental matters.
-Pursuant to that a non-governmental environmental organisation contests an administrative act issued or administrative measure taken in the field of the environment, it is to be assumed that such organisation has a legitimate interest in the matter or that its rights have been infringed, provided the contested administrative act or measure is related to the environmental organisation’s environment protection aims or to its hitherto sphere of activity in the protection of the environment.
+Section 30 of the General Part of the Environmental Code regulates separately the right of recourse of environmental organisations to administrative courts in environmental matters.
+Pursuant to that, each person whose right has been violated, including the right to health and welfare needs arising from the environment, can file a challenge to an administrative authority pursuant to the procedure established in the Administrative Procedure Act, or file a claim to administrative court pursuant to the procedure established in the Administrative Procedure Act.
+If an environmental organisation challenges an administrative act or an operation performed pursuant to the procedure established by the Code of Administrative Court Procedure or the Administrative Procedure Act, it is presumed that its interest is justified or its rights have been infringed, if the administrative act or the operation are related to the environmental objectives of the organisation or current area of activity related to environmental protection.

-For the purposes of the Code of Administrative Court Procedure, a non-governmental environmental organisation is:
+For the purposes of the General Part of the Environmental Code Act, a non-governmental environmental organisation is:

 1) a non-profit association or a foundation, in whose articles of incorporation protection of the environment is provided as an aim of the association or foundation and whose work promotes protection of the environment;